-If you are learning a second language, you know that you will have days you feel like writing and days you feel like a more passive experience, like reading or listening.
-Each good website has a unique strength.
+If you are learning a second language, you know that you will have days that you feel like writing and days you feel like a more passive experience, like reading or listening.
+Each good website on teaching you Spanish has a unique strength.

-As I detail in my resource book, the Interactive Guide to Learning Spanish Free Online, you can find hundreds of free resources online to learn Spanish if you have the time (or my book).
-If you have different tools available, you can mix them up and never get bored.
+As I detail in my resource book, the Interactive Guide to Learning Spanish Free Online, you can find hundreds of free resources online to learn Spanish if you have the time to find them (or my book).
+With a variety tools, you can mix them up and never get bored.

-Americans tend to want to learn Spanish as spoken in Mexico or Latin America since they are more likely to meet people from those countries or visit there.
+Americans tend to want to learn Spanish as spoken in Mexico or Latin America rather than Spain since they are more likely to meet people from those countries or visit there.
 People from the rest of the world, especially Europe, are more likely go to Spain to learn it.

-The Spanish government takes their language mission seriously enough to devote resources from their national budget to it, funding their Instituto Cervantes world-wide and maintain websites like Alba Learning, where classic Spanish literature (even erotica) is narrated.
+The Spanish government takes their language mission seriously enough to devote resources from their national budget to it, funding the Instituto Cervantes world-wide and maintaining websites like Alba Learning, where classic Spanish literature (even erotica) is narrated.

 Recently, I’ve been spending a lot of time on several sites that will be included in the next edition of my book and wanted give you an advance look.
 They are good-to-great sites and I hope you will check them out.

 For more tools, check out my book, “The Interactive Guide to Learning Spanish Free Online,” on Amazon.com.

 RTVE.es (intermediate and up learners) is an online news/radio/television station.
 Even the landing page will give you a smorgasbord of introductions worth translating.
 Unfortunately, without a VPN you probably can’t access the television series but you can access the radio shows and the news.
 The programs are classy and contemporary.